2016 Sheffield Brightside and Hillsborough by-election

-The Sheffield Brightside and Hillsborough by-election was a UK parliamentary by-election in the constituency of Sheffield Brightside and Hillsborough in South Yorkshire.
+On 5 May 2016, a by-election was held in the UK Parliamentary constituency of Sheffield Brightside and Hillsborough in South Yorkshire.
 It was caused by the death of the sitting Member of Parliament (MP) Harry Harpham on 4 February 2016.
 Harpham had been the Labour Party MP for the seat since the 2015 general election.
-The by-election took place on 5 May 2016, the same day as local elections in the United Kingdom.
+The by-election took place on the same day as local elections in the United Kingdom.

 Candidates

 Sheffield City Council published the statement of persons nominated on 8 April 2016.
 This showed that seven candidates would contest the by-election.

 The Labour candidate was Gill Furniss, a Sheffield city councillor and the widow of Harry Harpham.
+She had stood for the party at the constituency level in Sheffield Hallam in the 2001 general election, where she came third.

 UKIP's candidate was Steven Winstone, a local metal trader and businessman.
 He focused his campaign on protecting jobs in the local steel industry.
 He had stood for the party in Sheffield South East in the 2015 general election, where he came second.